v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 The previous keyword query excludes chats in Microsoft Teams because Skype for Business conversations are saved as email messages with a Subject line that starts with the word "Conversation".

-To search for Skype for Business conversations that occured within a specific date range, use the following keyword query:
+To search for Skype for Business conversations that occurred within a specific date range, use the following keyword query:

 ```
 kind:im AND subject:conversation AND (received=startdate..enddate)